← Back to Blog

 • Examine wear pattern: uniform wear = normal (just faster); localized wear = alignment issue

-• Compare die life across different machines — if one machine consistently kills dies faster, the problem is that machine
+• Compare die life across different machines — if one machine consistently shortens die life, the problem is likely that machine

 Solutions